WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 04/2025 Our team is honored to invite Prof. Qing Qu to give a seminar on Diffusion Models.
+[Event details](https://aip.riken.jp/events/event_182864/)

 * 04/2025 I will serve as an Area Chair for NeurIPS 2025.

 * 03/2025 Our team is honored to invite Prof. Difan Zou to give an oral presentation on Transformers at Nihonbashi Openspace and online.
 [Event details](https://aip.riken.jp/events/event_181888/)